Reference Manual

 public void updateAccount() {

-String accountId = this.getId("account");
+String accountId = this.getId();

 String someInfo = this.getStringParam("some_info_param_name");

-Balance balance = (Balance) serializer.deserialize(this.getStringParam("balance"));
+Balance balance = (Balance) this.getParam("balance"));

 }